Vulnerability Disclosure Policy

 CoderPad intends to keep its service secure and protect its customers’ data.
 If you’ve found a security issue that you believe we should know about, you can submit it to our team.
 Eligible findings can receive a reward as stated below.

-- Only the first reporter of a vulnerability can be eligible for reward (based on date of proper report, matching the criteria below).
+- Only the first reporter of a vulnerability can be eligible for reward (based on date of eligible report, very similar vulnerabilities are considered reported yet).

 - You must be available to supply additional information as required, in order for us to fully reproduce and address the issue (please provide PoC, including screenshots or video).

 - Accepted targets are coderpad.io and all its existing subdomains.

 - Severity and rewards are decided solely by our team, don’t assess the criticality level, we do, and retain the right to determine if the submitted vulnerability is eligible.